acse-2020/acse2020-acse9-finalreport-acse-yl2020/README.md

 Our code is built by using GPU acclerating from Google Colab. ' Set change run time type ' to  GPU Acceleration and high-RAM usage under the toolbox ' Runtime ' which could speed up the computations.

+Due to the limitations of upload large files, the gifs of reconstruction to physical space in ParaView could be created by 'Create_Gif.ipynb' in src.

 ## License

 Under the Apache 2.0 License.